 As a member of the Australian Packaging Covenant Organisation, Metcash is committed to Australia’s 2025 National Packaging Targets, including reducing plastic waste through the phase-out of problematic and unnecessary single-use plastic across its distribution centres nationwide.

 Through a close supplier relationship spanning over a decade, Signet has helped Metcash transition to new technology cast films which allow for improved performance and cost efficiencies.

-The most recent program, which commenced two years ago, saw the leading wholesaler partner with the Signet team on a Tertiary Packaging Optimisation (TPO) Project to reduce their plastic usage and consumable costs, and increase efficiency in their supply chain.
+The most recent program, which commenced two years ago, saw the leading wholesaler partner with the Signet team on a Tertiary Packaging Optimisation (TPO) Program to reduce their plastic usage and consumable costs, and increase efficiency in their supply chain.

 “New stretch film manufacturing technologies are resulting in films that are stronger at thinner gauges.
 This means companies can optimise their pallet stability while reducing unnecessary plastic and cardboard core waste in their supply chain.” —Matthew Best, Signet Corporate Partnerships Manager.

-“With Signet’s guidance, we were able to re-examine our pallet wrapping systems to achieve better environmental outcomes by reducing packaging materials used and lowering incidences of damage to product in transit."—Alex Arnaudon, Metcash Corporate Responsibility Manager.
+“With Signet’s guidance, we were able to re-examine our pallet wrapping systems to achieve better environmental outcomes by reducing packaging materials used and lowering incidences of damage to products in transit."—Alex Arnaudon, Metcash Corporate Responsibility Manager.